btcpayserver/btcpay-python/README.md

 This library is fully backward compatibile with the prior unofficial library; no code changes are needed.

 ## Pairing to your server:
 To connect your website with your BTCPay server, you must first pair your application to BTCPay.
-To do this you will need to generate an access token as follows:
+To do this you will need to generate a pairing code as follows:

 1. On your BTCPay server, browse to Stores > Store settings > Access tokens > Create new token
 2. Fill in the form: